Cardinality and Optionality

 "One-to-Many means optional"

-Can have mandatory one-to-many or optional one-to-many
+Can have mandatory one to many or optional one to many

 Mistake 3: Not Enforcing in Database

-Create FK but allow NULL (optional) when should be mandatory
+Create FK but allow NULL ( optional ) when should be mandatory

 Use NOT NULL constraints